 I did.

-Can I ask you one more question about New York though?
+Can I ask you one more question about New York, though?

 You don't have to pay big prices for rental space, office space.

-And people are gonna leave New York.
+And people are going to leave New York.

 Does New York become like Detroit?

-Uh not that bad because you have that international money coming in.
+Not that bad because you have that international money coming in.

-Uh companies and corporations will move out, so will people.
+Companies and corporations will move out.

 They lost 181,000 people, New York did last year.